codecentric/habitcentric/infrastructure/linkerd/README.md

 ## Add the Ingress Controller to the Service Mesh

-To add services to the service mesh, either the namespace, deployment or the pods themselves need to receive the annotation `linkerd.io/inject: enabled`.
+To add services to the service mesh, either the namespace or pod needs to receive the annotation `linkerd.io/inject: enabled`.
 More information on this can be found in the documentation: https://linkerd.io/2/tasks/adding-your-service/.

 The deployment of our demo application will take care of this by adding the annotation to